faithanalog/amppaint/README.md

 For best results, convert your image to monochrome manually before handing it over to amppaint.

+Additionally, I use a *width of 960px* for a nice resolution.
+The wider your image, the larger your FFT will need to be, and the lower your waterfall update rate will need to be to view it properly, so don't go too insane with it.

 NOTE: This tool is designed for waterfall views which scroll from top to bottom.
 If your tool scrolls from bottom to top you'll need to flip your image before processing it.